 5. Alcohol education or treatment.

 Some states require offenders to take an alcohol education class that can cost $300 or more.
-“It can be very pricy to take the class, and it’s often a requirement for getting your license back,” says Lilliard Richardson, a University of Missouri professor of public policy who studies drunken driving and public policy.
+“It can be very pricy to take the class, and it’s often a requirement for getting your license back,” says Lilliard Richardson, executive associate dean at Purdue University, Indianapolis, whose major fields of study include traffic safety.

 6. Driver monitoring.